wagtail/wagtail-localize/docs/tutorial/3-content.md

 ## Translate it!

-Once you've published that, an exact copy should also be created in the French version too! remember when we selected "English" in the "Sync from" field in the French locale earlier?
-This is what that field does.

-When we add a template, it would be possible to visit this blog post in both the English and French versions of the site.
-Both versions, however, will have the English content.
-Let's translate it into French!
+Once those pages are created and published, aliases of those pages should be automatically created in the French version!
+This is because we set the "Sync from" field to "English" when we created the French locale.
+This tells Wagtail Localize to sync all new pages as well as the pages that existed at the time.

+At the moment, the French pages are an exact copy of the English pages, so let's translate them into French!

-To translate a page, find a foreign-language version of it in the page explorer and click "Edit".
-You should be presented with the following message:
+To translate the blog post you just created, find the French language of it in the page explorer and click edit.
+Alternatively, you can go straight from editing the English version to the French using the language selector at the top of the editor.

+When you get to the edit view, you will get this message (this is because it is keeping itself in sync with the English page):

 ![Translate page](/_static/tutorial/wagtail-translate-page.png)

-Can you guess the next step?

-Hit that "Translate this page" button, then click "Submit" on the step afterwards, this will put that version of the page into translation mode, and the editor should now look something like this:
+Hit that "Translate this page" button, then click "Submit" on the step afterwards, this will put the page into translation mode, and the editor should now look something like this:

 [See image](/_static/tutorial/wagtail-edit-translation.png)

-As you can see, the source page has been broken down into individual "Segments", there are three kinds of segments:

-TODO, got a bit carried away here, move to explanation

-### Text Segment

-This is a snippet of translatable text that has been extracted from the page.
-For ``CharField``/``TextField``, this snippet would contain the full value of the field (For example, the "title" field). ``StreamField``s and ``RichTextField``s are broken down into smaller segments, with block structure and embedded media removed.

-``RichTextField``s still contain inline formatting and links, attributes are stripped out and replaced with ids to prevent translators from changing them.

-The main advantage of translating in this way, is it makes it very easy to keep the page up to date as the original is edited over time.
-Translators only have to retranslate segments that were changed.
-Also, segment translations could be reused to save time translating pages that have similar content.

-### Overridable segment

-By default, non-translatable content (such as images) stays in sync with the original page (this happens synchronously with other translations, so images and their captions don't go out of sync).

-But you can override this content, which can be useful if an image contains text, for example.
-When an overridable segment is overridden, it stops syncing with the original page.

-### Related object segment

-If the page is linked with any translatable snippets, these are automatically submitted for translation with the page, and the translation is automatically linked with the translated version of the snippet.
-Here, you can see the progress of translating this snippet, with a link to edit the snippet.